Age of Consent (film): Production

 Norman Lindsay's novel had been published in 1938 and was banned in Australia.
 A film version was announced in 1961 by producer Oscar Nichols, who said he wanted Dan O'Herlihy and Glynis Johns to star.
-In 1962 Michael Pate had the rights and he eventually brought in Michael Powell.
+In 1962 Michael Pate had the rights but he could not get finance.
+He eventually sold them to James Mason and Michael Powell.
 They hired Peter Yeldham to write the adaptation.

 Several changes were made from Lindsay's novel, including shifting the location from New South Wales to the Barrier Reef and making the artist a success instead of a failure.
 The bulk of the budget was provided by Columbia Pictures in London.

 Before filming began on Age of Consent, director Michael Powell said about it:My next film is the story of a painter who believes that he will no longer paint and of a girl who persuades him to begin again...He will probably end up painting her; but to see a painter sit down and paint a girl, this could be exciting, but I had the hardest time explaining to my scriptwriter that this didn't excite me at all.
 What interested me was the problem of Creation and the fact that this creation in the case of the painter was very physical.
 He will have to struggle, to fight, even more strongly than he will move away from reality.
 It will be a slightly bitter comedy that I will produce with James Mason who will play the leading role.
 Powell and Mason had wanted to work together on I Know Where I'm Going!, but they had not been able to come to an agreement on billing and Mason was unwilling to go on location to Scotland.
 After Age of Consent Powell tried to recruit Mason for his version of Shakespeare's The Tempest, a project which never came to fruition.